ProfessorEasley/MayaImportOBJvertexmap/README.md

-# Per-Vertex Colored OBJ Converter
+# Per-Vertex Colored OBJ Importer

 This script is used to import OBJ files with per-vertex coloring into Maya.
 It was originally build to import the OBJ output of the 3D Face Reconstruction Tool (<a href="https://github.com/AaronJackson/vrn">https://github.com/AaronJackson/vrn</a>).
 For OBJ files that do not have per-vertex coloring you can use Maya's built-in OBJ importer.